philrz/super/docs/tutorials/schools.md

 ```
 In this example, we use the [yield operator](#8-value-construction) here to pull
 the `City` field out of the record result and we used `-f text` to output the
-results in "text" format instead of ZSON so the strings are printed
+results in "text" format instead of Super JSON so the strings are printed
 without quotes.
 The text format is often useful for piping the output to
 other Unix tools that might not expect quotes.